operasoftware/devopera/blog/_posts/2015-04-01-introducing-massage-api.md

 When somebody sends the user a massage, the web app will trigger the browser to display a notification.
 To make to this demo very simple, rather than establishing a 1-to-1 private connection, we let our web app dispatch massages to all users simultaneously.
 However, only a designated person will receive a web notification.

-To retrieve the massages, you simply use subscribe() API.
+To retrieve the massages, you simply use the `subscribe()` API.
 If the massage is sent to a particular user, that user will see a notification that he or she can get a massage.

 	operaMassage.subscribe({
 		channel: channel,